XistenceImaginations/nw-boilerplate/README.md

   ```

 ## Adapting scripts in package.json

-Personally i have a copy of the NW.js installation inside the project in a folder called 'nwjs-rt'.
-Now you can
-- either put a copy of your installation inside such a folder (copy the data in a way that will have a 'nw.exe' directly under 'nwjs-rt', no deeper nested subfolder!)
-- or you adapt the scripts in package.json (scripts/dev & scripts/starts to match the path for nw.exe to your local installation of NW.js)

-Also note that the script are adapted for a Windows environment (s. the 'start...').
-If you're under Linux you want to change that, but then in away that two processes can be started in parallel, not serial.
+Note that the script are adapted for a Windows environment (s. the 'start...').
+If you're under Linux you want to change that, but then in away that two processes can be started in parallel, not serial (mostly for the development-script as rollup and nw need to be start parallel).

 ## Development and Preview